A subscriber list is made up of subscriber list members.

 The view in Campaign Monitor button will open up Campaign Monitor within Salesforce and show the subscriber list membership record there.
 The Refresh button allows you to refresh the data from Campaign Monitor for this specific record.
 The open rate and click rate are calculated based on Salesforce's email tracking history data.

-Here you can see if the record is linked to a Salesforce contact or lead and their current subscriber state.
+You can also see if the record is linked to a Salesforce contact or lead and their current subscriber state.
 You can also manually email opt-in/out a person, triggering an update in Campaign Monitor.

 As per the screenshot above within the system information section, there is an option to view an audit.
 Once clicked you will see information captured about this subscriber, as illustrated below.

 This shows you any other lists this subscriber's email address is linked to and their current status.